Should you consider a solar energizer for your electric fence?

 - Determine the correct tilt angle for the solar panel.
 The sun’s position above the horizon will change from season to season.
 As a general recommendation, an angle of 50° is optimal for the longest use in most areas of the continental USA.
 However, the ability of the solar panel to recharge the battery can be maximized by making angle adjustments each season as shown in the illustrations below.

 - Regularly remove all debris from the solar panel.

 Note: In the northern USA from November until February, there may not be enough hours of sunlight to fully recharge the battery.
 You may be required to charge the battery externally.

-Yes.
-The external charging port allows the energizer to be operated without a battery and plugged directly into a 110V power source.
+Solar IntelliShock® fence energizers feature an external charging port which allows the unit to be operated without a battery and plugged directly into a 110V power source.